Areas of Interest and Competence

-Michael Stephen Clark as originator of 1320Elements is able to research, write and produce factual content across a wide range of subject areas with particular regard to art, nature, music and heritage.
-His interests and expertise encompass all of these subjects and his work, and his accomplishments are outlined below.
+Michael Stephen Clark, as originator of 1320Elements, is able to research, write and produce factual content across a wide range of subject areas with particular regard to art, nature, music and heritage.
+His interests and expertise encompass all of these subjects.
+His work and his accomplishments are outlined below.

 Teaching – Between 2001 and 2004, Michael Stephen Clark taught MSc students at Oxford Brookes University as a visiting lecturer.
 The course title was Primate Conservation and he covered the captive management module, which ran for nine weeks.
 My lectures were video taped for distance learners and I prepared extensive lecture notes, overheads and PowerPoint presentations for all students.
 I also provided students with a great deal of personal support and individual tutorial, especially the distance learners.